 3. Roofing Materials

-5. Scaffolding and Access
+5. Scaffolding & Access Needs

 The cost of replacing your roof will increase if scaffolding is needed.
 Roofs that are harder to access or require complex scaffolding setups will also increase the expense.